 Schools in Barbados to reopen on Feb 21: Minister McConney

-Minister of education McConney stated that the ministry had conducted a meeting with the associated shareholders, and they have decided to reopen the schools, both private as well as public, from February 21.
+Barbados: The country would witness the reopening of the schools in the coming two weeks.
+This major announcement was made by newly elected education minister Kay McConney.
+Recently, minister of education McConney stated that the ministry had conducted a meeting with the associated shareholders, and they have decided to reopen the schools, both private as […]

 Barbados: The country would witness the reopening of the schools in the coming two weeks.
 This major announcement was made by newly elected education minister Kay McConney.